 The science objectives of KM3NeT are linked to a variety of different fields of expertise which in turn are represented by different science communities, each with their individual tools, procedures, communication and dissemination channels, and research cultures.
 Major examples are astrophysics, particle physics, and marine sciences.
 Even smaller subfields, however, tend to develop their peculiarities.
 Examples are atmospheric neutrino simulation and modelling, experimental neutrino oscillation studies, dark matter searches, or theoretical high-energy astrophysics.
-In the context of the KM3NeT INFRADEV project, a sustainable cooperation will be established with these communities thus making available to KM3NeT their respective expertise and tools, as well as to disseminate KM3NeT data and measurement opportunities to them.
+In the context of the KM3NeT-INFRADEV project, a sustainable cooperation was established with these communities thus making available to KM3NeT their respective expertise and tools, as well as to disseminate KM3NeT data and measurement opportunities to them.

 The scientific environment of KM3NeT

 The KM3NeT research is at the forefront of science, both respecting the expected results and the tools, procedures and input required to obtain these results.
 Examples for the latter are: simulations of atmospheric neutrinos in the energy regime from GeV to PeV, including issues such as low-energy neutrino cross sections and high-energy prompt neutrino production; interpreting neutrino oscillation measurements in conjunction with other experimental results and theoretical calculations; linking of indirect dark matter searches to exclusion limits from direct searches, to results from accelerator-based experiments and to theoretical dark matter models; using theoretical high-energy astrophysical results and predictions for targeted measurements with KM3NeT; using marine science expertise to optimise the modelling of the data taking conditions in the deep sea.